City of Deltona

 Agenda items will take place after discussion of each item.
 Please be courteous and respectful of the

-give it to the Deputy City Clerk.
-All citizen comments are limited to 4 minutes and shall be addressed to
+and give it to the Deputy City Clerk.
+All citizen comments are limited to 4 minutes and shall be

-the Mayor or the Commission as a whole.
-Members of the City Commission shall not enter into
+addressed to the Mayor or the Commission as a whole.
+Members of the City Commission shall not

-discussion or respond to a citizen’s comments other than to give directions or to ask for clarification.
+enter into discussion or respond to a citizen’s comments other than to give directions or to ask for

-However, individual Commissioners may choose to respond under the "City Commissioner
+clarification.
+However, individual Commissioners may choose to respond under the "City

 CONSENT AGENDA: The Consent Agenda contains items that have been determined to be routine